BakhturinaPolina/billionaire_novels_rating_predictor/SCIENTIFIC_README.md

 Based on this analysis, the optimal model is selected from the top 10 models.

+### Topic Exploration & Evaluation

+After retraining the top-performing models, we conduct comprehensive topic exploration and evaluation:

+#### Multiple Representation Strategies

+Each retrained BERTopic model is enriched with multiple representation strategies to capture different aspects of topics:

+1. **Main Representation**: Standard c-TF-IDF representation (BERTopic default)
+2. **KeyBERT**: Keyword extraction using KeyBERT-inspired representation
+3. **POS (Part-of-Speech)**: Filters keywords by part-of-speech patterns (nouns, verbs, adjectives)
+4. **MMR (Maximal Marginal Relevance)**: Balances keyword relevance with diversity (diversity=0.3)

+These representations are attached to the model using BERTopic's `update_topics()` method, allowing for multi-faceted topic analysis.

+#### Coherence & Diversity Evaluation

+For each representation, we compute:

+- **c_v Coherence** (Röder, Both, & Hinneburg, 2015): Measures semantic consistency of topics using a sliding window approach.
+Higher values indicate more interpretable topics.
+- **Topic Diversity**: Ratio of unique words to total extracted terms.
+Higher values indicate less redundancy across topics.

+Metrics are computed using the same gensim dictionary built from the OCTIS corpus used during retraining, ensuring consistency with the training vocabulary.

+#### Topic Extraction for Close Reading

+All topics with all representations are extracted and saved to JSON format for qualitative evaluation.
+This enables researchers to:
+- Compare topic quality across different representations
+- Identify the most interpretable representation for each topic
+- Conduct close reading of topic keywords for thematic analysis

+### Automated Topic Labeling

+#### Label Generation with Mistral-7B-Instruct

+To generate human-readable labels for topics, we employ **Mistral-7B-Instruct-v0.2** (Jiang et al., 2023) with 4-bit quantization for memory efficiency:

+1. **Keyword Extraction**: Extract top keywords from POS representation (default: 15 keywords per topic)
+2. **MMR Reranking**: Apply Maximal Marginal Relevance (MMR) reranking to balance keyword relevance with diversity, ensuring the model receives a diverse set of representative keywords
+3. **Domain Detection**: Automatically detect semantic domains (e.g., BodyParts, FoodDrink, TimeSpan, Marriage) from keywords to provide context-aware hints
+4. **Label Generation**: Use Mistral-7B-Instruct with adaptive prompts that include domain-specific hints for more accurate labeling
+5. **Integration**: Automatically integrate generated labels back into BERTopic models for use in visualizations

+#### Label Quality Features

+- **Universal Prompting**: Domain-agnostic system prompt that works across any corpus
+- **Adaptive Context Hints**: Domain-specific hints generated from keyword analysis (e.g., "If body parts or intimacy are clear, name the exact parts")
+- **Post-processing**: Automatic cleanup of labels (removes quotes, trailing punctuation, incomplete phrases)
+- **Streaming Support**: Memory-efficient processing for large topic sets

+#### Technical Specifications

+- **Model**: Mistral-7B-Instruct-v0.2 (4-bit quantization via bitsandbytes)
+- **Memory Requirements**: ~6GB VRAM with quantization (vs. ~14GB without)
+- **Default Parameters**: 15 keywords per topic, 40 max tokens per label
+- **Device**: GPU-accelerated when available, with CPU fallback

 ### Thematic Mapping: Topic → Category

 Topics are mapped to **16 thematic composites** (A-P) using a semi-supervised approach: